AdobeDocs/experience-manager-cloud-service.pt-BR/help/headless/graphql-api/graphql-optimization.md

 ## Lista de verificação do GraphQL {#graphql-checklist}

-A lista de verificação a seguir tem como objetivo ajudar você a otimizar a configuração e o uso do GraphQL no Adobe Experience Manager (AEM) as a Cloud Service.
+A lista de verificação a seguir tem como objetivo ajudar você a otimizar a configuração e o uso do GraphQL no as a Cloud Service do Adobe Experience Manager (AEM).

 ### Primeiros princípios {#first-principles}